-9 Capital construction expenses are included under operation and maintenance of plant.
+Capital construction expenses are included under operation and maintenance of plant.

-10 This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
+This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
 Ultimately, excluding these measures results in more conservative and defensible estimates.

 The first step in estimating the multiplier effects of the college's operational expenditures is to map these categories of expenditures to the approximately 1,000 industries of the Emsi Burning Glass MR-SAM model.
-Assuming that the spending patterns of college personnel approximately match those of the average U.S. consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Emsi Burning Glass national SAM.
-Approximately 99% of SCC employees work in the Sandhills Service Area (see Table 1.1), and therefore we consider 99% of the salaries, wages, and benefits.
+Assuming that the spending patterns of college personnel approximately match those of the average consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Emsi Burning Glass's national SAM.
+Approximately 99% of SCC employees work in the SCC Service Area (see Table 1.1), and therefore we consider 99% of the salaries, wages, and benefits.
 For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we assume the college's spending patterns approximately match national averages and apply the national spending coefficients for NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)).11 Operation and maintenance of plant expenditures are mapped to the industries that relate to capital construction, maintenance, and support, while the college's remaining expenditures are

 We now have three vectors of expenditures for SCC: one for salaries, wages, and benefits; another for operation and maintenance of plant; and a third for the college's purchases of supplies and services.
 The next step is to estimate the portion of these expenditures that occur inside the region.
 The expenditures occurring outside the region are known as leakages.
-We estimate in-region expenditures using regional purchase coefficients (RPCs), a measure of the overall demand for the commodities produced by each sector that is satisfied by regional suppliers, for each of the approximately 1,000 industries in the MR-SAM model.12 For example, if 40% of the demand for NAICS 541211 (Offices of Certified Public Accountants) is satisfied by regional suppliers, the RPC for that industry is 40%.
+We estimate in-region expenditures using regional purchase coefficients (RPCs), a measure of the overall demand for the commodities produced by each sector that is satisfied by regional suppliers, for each of the approximately 1,000 industries in the MR-SAM model.
+For example, if 40% of the demand for NAICS 541211 (Offices of Certified Public Accountants) is satisfied by regional suppliers, the RPC for that industry is 40%.
 The remaining 60% of the demand for NAICS 541211 is provided by suppliers located outside the region.
-The three vectors of expenditures are multiplied, industry by industry, by the corresponding RPC to arrive at the in-region expenditures associated with the college.
-See Table 2.1 for a break-out of the expenditures that occur in-region.
-Finally, in-region spending is entered, industry by industry, into the MR-SAM model's multiplier matrix, which in turn provides an estimate of the associated multiplier effects on regional labor income, non-labor income, total income, sales, and jobs.
+The three vectors of expenditures are multiplied, industry by industry, by the corresponding RPC to arrive at the in-region mapped to the remaining industries.